Truck entering customs.

 Yet like most expedited processes, there’s a cost: $1.07 per airway bill, plus broker fees.
 It’s also not available to everyone.
 Only a limited number of couriers, including DHL and FedEx, have a license to clear via ECCF.

-The pros and cons of Entry Type 86
+The pros and cons of using Entry Type 86

-In a way, Entry Type 86 combines the best aspects of CSF and ECCF: It doesn’t have the ECCF expedited fee and it’s fast, even for products requiring PGA approval.
+In a way, Entry Type 86 combines the best aspects of CFS and ECCF: It doesn’t have the ECCF expedited fee and it’s fast, even for products requiring PGA approval.
 Upon receipt of the necessary data, CBP releases the shipment for distribution (all merchandise is released conditionally and subject to recall).
-If CBP has the information prior to the arrival of a shipment, there may be no delays at all.
+If the information CBP receives prior to the arrival of a shipment doesn’t raise any flags, there may be no delays at all.

 Recent posts